OpenDataNode/ckanext-storage-admin/README.md

 ```
 ckan.datastore.read_url = postgresql://datastore_default:datastore_default@localhost/datastore_default
 ```
-You should have this if you've configured the DataStore extension.
+You should have this already if you've configured the DataStore extension.

-DataStore scheme name:
+The name of the scheme for DataStore is configured separately:
 ```
 edemo.storage.admin.datastore.schema = public
 ```

 **Triplestore**

-Virtuoso is used here both as an SPARQL endpoint, and as an SQL database, so both methods need to be configured.
+Virtuoso is used here both as an SPARQL endpoint, and as a SQL database, so both methods need to be configured.

 * The SPARQL endpoint URL:
 ```